 Cat Fights: What Every Cat Owner Needs To Know

 While your friendly feline might be all purrs and head bumps when you’re around, kitty still has claws…and teeth.
-Cat fights are a natural behavior, and they often result in serious injuries.
-Outside cats get into fights, indoor-only cats fight with each other, it can be between two males, two females, or one of each gender.
+Cat fights are a natural behavior, often resulting in serious injuries.
+Outside cats get into fights, and indoor-only cats fight with each other, it can be between two males, two females, or one of each gender.
 It doesn’t matter if the cat is neutered or hungry or sleepy, cat fights can happen at any time.
 We all wish our cats would just get along, but it’s important to educate ourselves about cat fights.
 It’s the only way to protect our pets and keep them safe.

 Here’s what every cat owner needs to know about cat fights.